certara/pyDarwin/docs/PKModel2.rst

    Current 12,960 model search space by GA

-As you can see in the :ref:`startpk2` image,
+As you can see in the :ref:`startpk2` image

 .. _Calling Post Run Python code: